oliverychen/oliverychen.github.io/pages/blog/index.md

 <b>Imaging Process</b>

 <br>
 A few of my friends asked me to write a post on imaging process.
-While I do not have much experience in this, I am extremely interested in exploring potentials of it, and have gathered some helpful resource (<i>further reading</i> section) that I would like to share with you.
+While I do not have much experience in this, I am extremely interested in exploring potentials of it, and have gathered some helpful resource (please refer to the <i>further reading</i> section below) that I would like to share with you.

 <br>
 In general, imaging process can be summarized in to the folowing procedures: (1) represent images in image formats (we could think of this as storing image as a cluster of pixels each of which has an intensity); (2) apply image filters (e.g. such as  <a href="http://pippin.gimp.org/image_processing/chap_point.html">point operations</a>, <a href="http://pippin.gimp.org/image_processing/chap_area.html">area operations</a>, and <a href="http://pippin.gimp.org/image_processing/chapter-automaticadjustments.html">automatic color adjustments</a>) (we could think of this as using a variety of transformations to adjust orientation, contrast, brightness, etc); (3) other cosmatic procedures (such as denoise and "dark frame" subtraction, namely to fix bad pixels), and (4) conduct <a href="https://en.wikipedia.org/wiki/Image_analysis">image analysis</a> (such as object recognition, segmentation, motion detection, and video tracking).